 A crescent moon symbol indicates the device is currently in Bedtime Mode and cannot access your home network.

 A grayed-out device icon means the device is not currently connected to your home network.

-Removing Devices You can remove an inactive (disconnected) device from the Devices section by selecting the name of the device either from the Devices section or from the profile where the device is assigned, then select Device Details > Forget Device.
+Removing Devices You can remove a device that is not connected from the Devices section by selecting the name of the device either from the Devices section or from the profile where the device is assigned, then select Device Details > Forget Device .
 This will remove the device from the Devices section and unassign it from the profile it was associated with, if applicable.
 It will also permanently delete all historical network activity of this device.
 If the device reconnects to your home network, it will appear as a new device.

 Pausing Devices Pausing a device blocks it from accessing the Internet when connected to your home network.
 In-progress activity might not stop immediately.
 Access to local network devices (like printers) and connections that use cellular data or other WiFi networks won't be paused.
-To pause an individual device simply select the device and then select Pause Device.
+To pause an individual device, simply select the unpaused device and then select Pause Device .
 You can either pause the device for a specific amount of time (for example, 30 minutes, one hour or two hours) or indefinitely until you choose to unpause the device.
 The Pause function only pauses WiFi access on your home network and does not impact access to using cellular data, a public Xfinity WiFi hotspot or other available WiFi networks.
 When attempting to access the Internet on a paused device, the user will see the device's default message that the site cannot be reached or that it is not connected to the Internet.
 To unpause a device (if the device is individually paused), select the paused device under Paused in the Devices section, then select Unpause Device .
 If the device is assigned to a profile that is paused, select that profile, then select Unpause All Devices .
 If the device is paused by Bedtime Mode, select the profile where the device is assigned, then select Wake Up .

 **Note**: If you've previously set up a device block from your Gateway's Admin Tool (http://10.0.0.1), you should see the device listed with a pause icon in xFi indicating WiFi access over your home network is already paused.
 Once you Pause/Unpause a device or access Bedtime Mode or Port Forwarding through xFi, you will no longer be able to access similar features (block, scheduled block or port forwarding) through the Gateway's Admin Tool (http://10.0.0.1).